planetlabs/planet-client-python/docs/source/cli/reference.rst

-:ref:`cli-command-filter` Build a AND filter from the specified filter...
+:ref:`cli-command-filter` Output a AND filter as JSON to stdout.